Piano Trio No. 2 (Brahms): Reception

-The piece was premiered on December 29, 1882 by Brahms himself on piano, violinist Hugo Heerman, and Adolf Müller (Cellist of the Joachim Quartet at the time), at a chamber music museum concert in Frankfurt.
-The program also presented the premiere of String Quintet No. 1 in F Major, Op.
-88. The audience did not like the piano trio as much the string quintet, but Clara Schumann admired it for its fluid thematic evolution and phrase structure.
-Early performances of the piece occurred in Berlin, London, and Vienna in January of the following year.
+The piece was premiered on December 29, 1882 by Brahms himself on piano, violinist Hugo Heermann, and Adolf Müller (cellist of the Joachim Quartet at the time), at a chamber music museum concert in Frankfurt.
+The program also presented the premiere of String Quintet No. 1 in F major, Op.
+88. The audience did not like the piano trio as much as the string quintet, but Clara Schumann admired it for its fluid thematic evolution and phrase structure.
+Early performances of the piece occurred in Berlin, London and Vienna in January of the following year.
 It was published in 1883 along with Op.
 88. The self-critical Brahms held this trio in high regard, writing to his publisher that they had “not yet had such a beautiful trio from me and very likely have not published its equal in the last ten years.”